 Surh Cellars was founded by Don Surh and Gary Luchtel whose original winery name was a combination of their last names (more recently changed to Surh Cellars).
+Gary is no longer involved with Surh Cellars.
 They were college roommates in Oakland in the 1970’s which is where they first discovered they each had a strong passion for wine.
 They both experimented with home wine making for a number of years until releasing their first commercial vintage in 1999.

 As Don told us, 17 years gives one time to make a lot of mistakes!
 Well any mistakes they made during their original winemaking days have now been corrected!
 At the height of their production they were making ten different wines totaling about 5000 cases.
 Today they produce about 3000 cases.
 They currently source grapes from a number of vineyards through both the Napa Valley and neighboring Sonoma County.
 Their Pinot Noir comes from Sonoma County while their Cabernet Sauvignon comes from the Napa Valley.
 Over the years, they have developed close relationships with their growers – always sourcing from vineyards that are carefully micro-managed.